 On the right side is the Quick Access button.
 This option will pull open your quick settings, which allows you to adjust your brightness, airplane mode, sounds, graphics, and other system options on your console.

 On the top right side of the console is the power button.
 If you tap this button, you can put your console to sleep – even in the middle of a game.
 If you hold the power button down, the options window will appear and let you shut down, sleep, and a few other options.

 On the top left of the console are your volume buttons.
 You can raise and lower the speakers with at any time with these.

-Finally, the button right of the console features a micro SD slot.
+Finally, the bottom-right of the console features a micro SD slot.
 If you want to expand the space of your Deck, you can insert a Micro SD card into this slot and follow the instructions on the screen to format it.

 The setup tutorial is finished!
 Tap the middle of the screen to complete your setup.

-And with that, you have just setup the Steam Deck!
+And with that, you have just completed the Steam Deck first time setup!
 Your home screen will already contain all of the games you have in your library.
-You will have to go into them and download them onto your Steam Deck hard drive before you can play them.
+You must go into them and download them onto your Steam Deck hard drive before you can play them.